AndyZhaoHe/skywallet/README.md

 # assets

-Secure assets fetching and transfer functions for Earth Wallet
+Secure assets fetching and transfer functions for sykWallet